zhanruicai/zhanruicai.github.io/_pages/about.md

-I am a tenure-track assistant professor in the Faculty of Business and Economics at the [HKU Business School](https://www.hkubs.hku.hk/glocal/).
+I am a tenure-track assistant professor in the [Faculty of Business and Economics](https://www.hkubs.hku.hk/glocal/) at the The University of Hong Kong.
 My home department is Innovation and Information Management [Business Analytics](https://www.hkubs.hku.hk/people/zhanrui-cai/).
 I am also part of the [Statistics group](https://hkubs-stat.github.io/).

 Experience: